tarwn/lessthandot-hugo/blogs/content/posts/2012-03-08-report-builder-3-0-chart-1.md

   <img src="/wp-content/uploads/users/grrlgeek/RB3%20Chart%20Rightclick.jpg?mtime=1331215185" alt="" width="300" height="221" />
 </p>

 The other option is to look to the right, in the Properties bar.
-(If you don’t see it, go to View and check Properties.)
+(If you don't see it, go to View and check Properties.)

 <p style="text-align: center">
   <img src="/wp-content/uploads/users/grrlgeek/RB3%20Chart%20PropertiesBar.jpg?mtime=1331215237" alt="" width="400" height="213" />